onzfonz/comp227/src/content/5/en/part5a.md

 saves the string given as the second parameter as the value of the key `name`.

-The value of a key can be found with the method [getItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/getItem):
+The value of a key can be found with the method [`getItem`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/getItem):

 ```js
 window.localStorage.getItem('name')
 ```

-and [removeItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/removeItem) removes a key.
+and [`removeItem`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/removeItem) removes a key.

 Values in the local storage are persisted even when the page is re-rendered.
-The storage is [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin)-specific so each web application has its own storage.
+The storage is [origin-specific](https://developer.mozilla.org/en-US/docs/Glossary/Origin) so each web application has its separate storage.

 Let's extend our application so that it saves the details of a logged-in user to local storage.